-Name and present position with the Company Age, period served in present position and other business experience Brian D. Doubles Executive Vice President and CFO Mr. Doubles, 43, has been our Executive Vice President and CFO since February 2014 and has served as CFO of GE's North American retail finance business since January 2009 and a member of the board of directors of the Bank since 2009.
+Name and present position with the Company

+Age, period served in present position and other business experience

+Brian D. Doubles President

+Mr. Doubles, 44, has been our President since May 2019.
+He has also been a member of the board of directors of the Bank since 2009.
+Mr. Doubles previously served as our Executive Vice President and CFO from February 2014 to April 2019 and as CFO of GE's North American retail finance business from January 2009 to February 2014.
 From July 2008 to January 2009, Mr. Doubles served as Vice President of Financial Planning and Analysis of GE's global consumer finance business.
 From March 2007 to July 2008, Mr. Doubles led the wind-down of GE's U.S. mortgage business as CFO and subsequently as CEO.
 From May 2006 to March 2007, Mr. Doubles served as Vice President of Financial Planning and Analysis of GE's North American retail finance business.
 From January 2001 to May 2006, Mr. Doubles served in roles of increasing responsibility for GE's internal audit staff.
 From February 1998 to January 2001, Mr. Doubles held various roles as part of a General Electric Company ("GE") management leadership program.
 Mr. Doubles received a B.S. in Engineering from Michigan State University.
-David Fasoli Former Executive Vice President and CEO- CareCredit Mr. Fasoli, 60, was our Executive Vice President and CEO of the CareCredit platform from February 2014 until December 2018 and served as President and CEO of the CareCredit platform of GE's North American retail finance business since March 2008.
-From June 2003 to March 2008, he served as General Manager of the Home and Recreational Products Business of GE's North American retail finance business.
-Prior to June 2003, Mr. Fasoli served as Vice President of Client Development of GE's North American retail finance business and held several positions of increasing responsibility within GE and GE's North American retail finance business in finance, business integration and quality.
-Mr. Fasoli received a B.S. in Business and Economics from the State University of New York at Albany.